 16. Concourse CI

-Overview: Concourse CI is an open-source CI/CD tool with a focus on simplicity and scalability.
+Concourse CI is an open-source CI/CD tool with a focus on simplicity and scalability.
+Concourse CI allows easy scaling through its simple and declarative configuration model, making it ideal for microservices.

 Key Features: